iptv-org/iptv/.github/CONTRIBUTING.md

 If you did everything right, then by opening a playlist in a player that supports EPG, you should see the program guide for all updated channels.

-In some cases, it may also be necessary to manually specify the source of EPG in the player itself.
+In some cases, it may also be necessary to manually specify the EPG source in the player itself.

 **Did you find a mistake in README.md?**

 - open `.readme/template.md`
-- make any necessary changes to the file
+- make the necessary changes
-- commit all changes
+- commit the updated README
 - send a pull request

 **Did you find a mistake in this guide?**

 - open `.github/CONTRIBUTING.md`
-- make any necessary changes to the file
+- make the necessary changes
-- commit all changes
+- commit the updated guide
 - send a pull request

 **Would you like us to remove the link to the channel you own the rights to?**